cyber3pxVA/Medicode/README.md

 - This is **not** a substitute for running the official CMS GROUPER (which requires full claim context, diagnoses, procedures, sex, discharge status, etc.).
 - The mapping here is a *many-to-many heuristic* for exploratory enrichment only.
 - Do not commit raw CMS ZIPs or extracted proprietary tables—`.gitignore` already blocks `drg_source/` and `*.zip`.

+Direct use of `app.utils.drg_mapping` is deprecated; rely on `app.drg.provider` which adds safe fallbacks and lazy loading.
+If the feature is off or the file missing, the UI simply shows no DRG data.

 Detailed rationale and format expectations: `medical-coding-app/DRG_SOURCE_NOTICE.md`.